How to analyze landing pages: the four signals beyond bounce rate

 The fourth signal flips the cross-filter around.
 For a given landing page, what share of its traffic comes from each source?
 Some pages are built to catch cold traffic: a paid-ad landing page, an organic-search piece.
 Others are built for people already on your site: a settings page, an account page, a deep documentation node.
 When a page that was never meant for cold traffic starts catching it, the report should tap you on the shoulder.

 Entry-source share splits a page's visitors by where they came from.
 A blog post that pulls 70% of its visitors from Google organic and 20% from your newsletter is acting as an acquisition channel.
 A pricing page that pulls 80% from internal navigation is a conversion-funnel page, not an acquisition page.
-You optimize those two pages in completely different ways.
+In practice, you optimize those two pages in completely different ways.

 A page with a healthy spread of sources is doing real work.
 A page leaning on one dominant source is one of two things.
-Either it is narrowly successful, an SEO win on a single keyword.
-Or it is narrowly fragile, and the day that one campaign or one referral dries up, the page goes dark.
+Either it's narrowly successful, an SEO win on a single keyword.
+Or it's narrowly fragile, and the day that one campaign or one referral dries up, the page goes dark.

-So for each top landing page the routine is short.
-Look at the entry-source share.
-Then jump to signal three, cross-filter by the biggest source, and check whether that source is sending engaged visitors or junk.
-Then do it again for the next biggest source.
+So here's how I run it for each top landing page.
+You look at the entry-source share.
+Then you jump to signal three, cross-filter by the biggest source, and you check whether that source sends engaged visitors or junk.
+Then you do it again for the next biggest source.

 Across Clickport sites: how often does bounce rate disagree with engagement?

 This is the number the whole article hangs on.
-I ran a query across all Clickport customer sites for the last 90 days, grouped by landing page, and dropped every page into one of four quadrants by its bounce rate and its engagement score.
+I ran a query across all the sites we measure for the last 90 days, grouped by landing page, and dropped every page into one of four quadrants by its bounce rate and its engagement score.
 To keep noise out, a page needed at least 30 sessions to count.
 The test site was left out.

 BOUNCE × ENGAGEMENT QUADRANTS, 1,007 LANDING PAGES, 90 DAYS